benjaminwgordon/HSFC-generator/readme.md

 Brgc is the Binary Reflected Gray Code Iterator

-This module generates the cartesian coordinates of each vertex in the HSFC using a technique that begins with a list of the first n binary numbers counted using the Binary Reflected Gray Code counting system.
+This module exposes an iterator that counts using the Binary Reflected Gray Code.
+This counting system has unique properties that make it the ideal starting point for generating the coordinates of a Hilbert Curve.

 The iterator exposed by this module can be used to generate points in a BRGC of any magnitude, although for the typical purposes